Lucy Brown (tennis)

 Lucy Brown (born 11 January 1993) is a former professional tennis player from the United Kingdom.
 On 9 July 2012, she reached her highest WTA singles ranking of 540.

 Tennis career

 Brown's parents played tennis socially, and she began playing seriously when she was nine.
-She played in Oxfordshire, and trained at the LTA academy in Loughborough and then the Bisham Abbey High Performance Centre.
-She then trained in Spain and then at the National Tennis Centre in Roehampton, but her tennis training was\ a source of financial stress.
+She played in Oxfordshire, and trained at the LTA Academy in Loughborough and then the Bisham Abbey High Performance Centre.
+She then trained in Spain, and then at the National Tennis Centre in Roehampton, but her tennis training was a source of financial stress.

-During her professional career, she won 6 ITF Pro Circuit Doubles Titles.
-She played doubles at Wimbledon in 2010 with her friend Laura Robson.
+During her professional career, she won six doubles titles on the ITF Pro Circuit.
+In 2010, she played doubles at Wimbledon with her friend Laura Robson.